Select a language

 Learn to speak Kubernetes

-Like any technology, there are a lot of words specific to the technology that can be a barrier to entry.
-Let's break down some of the more common terms to help you understand Kubernetes.
+As is the case with most technologies, language specific to Kubernetes can act as a barrier to entry.
+Let's break down some of the more common terms to help you better understand Kubernetes.

-Master: The machine that controls Kubernetes nodes.
+Control plane: The collection of processes that control Kubernetes nodes.
 This is where all task assignments originate.

 Replication controller: This controls how many identical copies of a pod should be running somewhere on the cluster.